jupiterjs/javascriptmvc-site/public/tutorials/tutorials.md

 ### [migrate Migrating from 3.0 and 3.1]

 This guide outlines the things you have to look at when upgrading from version 3.0 or 3.1.

+### [done Migrating from 3.2 to 3.3]

+This guide outlines the API changes for moving a project from version 3.2.